YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

   these signals, it must either save YottaDB's handler, and drive it before process termination or call `ydb_exit()`_ prior to process exit. [#]_
-- Handlers for all signals other than those mentioned above are set to :code:`SIG_IGN`.
-If an application sets a signal hander for anther signal, it *must* ensure that :code:`ydb_exit()` is explicitly called prior to process exit.
-An application can set its own signal handler after the first YottaDB API call.
+- YottaDB saves an application's signal handler during initialization and restores it if :code:`ydb_exit()` is explicitly called prior to process exit.
+YottaDB does not reset existing signal handlers for signals it does not handle but calls the saved signal handler if the YottaDB handler returns (and doesn't exit).

 .. [#] Other YottaDB processes will attempt to automatically clean up
        after a process terminates abnormally.
 However, this is not